chrisckwong821/Blog/_posts/2017-09-01-Numerai_Tutorial-2.md

 ```

-Since we need to feed in both training and test data for the era-specific preprocessing, this function would work with both data for convenience. we can specify the datasets by the variable "dataset", and the function to be applied on the data by "model".
+Since we need to feed in both training and test data for the era-specific preprocessing, this function would work with both data for convenience. we can specify the datasets by the variable `dataset`, and the function to be applied on the data by `model`.